DongweiYe/ROM-with-geometry-informed-snapshots/README.md

   - Parametrize the geometry and compute reduced parameters of geometry

 * We provide three .edp here:
   - `ReferNS_transient_parallel.edp` is designed for performing finite-element simulations (transient) with various shapes of domains on a reference domain (paralleled with PETSc).
 This step generates the geometry-informed snapshots for ROM.
-Implement with `ff-mpi -np 16 ReferNS_transient_parallel.edp -v 0`
+    Implement with `ff-mpirun -np 16 ReferNS_transient_parallel.edp -v 0` where 16 stands for the number of cores for mpi.
   - `StandardNS.edp` is the standard finite-element simulation for the flow on its original domain.
 It is used for validation of the solution achieved on the reference domain
   - `ReferNS.edp` is designed for performing finite-element simulations (steady-state) with various shapes of domains on a reference domain.
 This step generates the geometry-informed snapshots for ROM (currently out-of-date, not using).